cheblin/AdHoc-protocol/README.md

 [MAVLink ](https://github.com/mavlink/mavlink)
 [Thrift](https://thrift.apache.org/docs/idl)

-Having studied these, and many other solutions, I have decided to ~~build my own Theme Park with...~~ create a system that will implement and complement the merits, eliminating the discovered shortcomings.
+Having studied these, and many other solutions, I have decided to ~~build my own Theme Park with...~~ create **AdHoc protocol**: the system that will implement and complement the merits, eliminating the discovered shortcomings.

 **AdHoc** protocol is a multilingual **C, C++, Rust, C#, Kotlin, Typescript...Scala/GO(upcoming)**, low-level binary protocol boilerplate code generator.
- According to your description file, **AdHoc** server generates source code, so you just have to insert your received packs handlers, and logic of creating a new package, populating, with data and sending it to receiver.
+ According to your protocol description file, **AdHoc** server generates source code, so you just have to insert your received packs handlers, and logic of creating a new package, populating, with data and sending it to receiver.
 **AdHoc** supports:
 - bitfields,